 It is the impression of this author that in the past decade or so the quantity and quality of published medical research coming from China has increased rather remarkably.
-This has included challenges to “standard” established practice – with innovative ideas particularly on the treatment of pancreatic cancer.
-Now comes a study from China involving cryotherapy, a surgical “ablation” (or removal) procedure that attempts to use a freeze technique to destroy malignant tissue.
+This has included challenges to “standard” established practice – with innovative ideas particularly on the treatment of pancreatic cancer (ductal adenocarcinoma of the pancreas).
+Now comes a study from China involving cryotherapy, a surgical “ablation” (or removal) procedure that attempts to use a freeze technique to destroy pancreatic cancer malignant tissue.

 This is very interesting early work on this combination modality for metastatic pancreatic cancer.
 This approach appears worthy of further work to see if the results stand up to scrutiny.